 But in addition to the above, the Specific Business Tax law in Section 91/2 of the tax code prescribes that interest income arising from “regular transactions similar to commercial banking such as extending loans" is subject to SBT.

-Based on the words in these two provisions, when the Revenue audit officers re-assess interest income for corporate income tax, they additionally use that re-assessed interest income for Specific Business Tax as well.
-But foreign businesses should note this is not true.
+And when the Revenue's tax audit officers re-assess interest income for corporate income tax, they additionally use that re-assessed interest income for Specific Business Tax as well.
+But foreign businesses should note this is not right.
 Section 65 bis (4) is a corporate tax law provision.
 It does not automatically apply to Specific Business Tax, and for the Revenue audit officers to also assess SBT on interest income, they must firstly follow the rules for application of SBT, as follows:

 Departmental Instruction No Paw 26/2534

 For a company loaning funds to an affiliated company irrespective of the loan funds coming out of the company's own funds or coming out of funds that are borrowed by the company, the interest income earned on the loan funds are not treated as being subject to SBT.

 For a company investing funds in bank deposits, irrespective of the invested funds coming out of the company's own funds or coming out of funds that are borrowed by the company, the interest income earned on the invested funds are not treated as being subject to SBT.

 Supreme Court Ruling No 687/2550

 For a company providing loans to shareholders for the amount of the shareholders' unpaid share capital, such loans are not “regular transactions similar to commercial banking” and the Revenue audit officers have no power to assess interest income for SBT purposes.